Gamida Cell Ltd. (GMDA)'s Financial Results Comparing With PDL BioPharma Inc. (NASDAQ:PDLI) | New Business Observer

 |PDL BioPharma Inc.

-For the past year Gamida Cell Ltd. has -27.97% weaker performance while PDL BioPharma Inc. has 10.69% stronger performance.
+For the past year PDL BioPharma Inc. has weaker performance than Gamida Cell Ltd.

 Summary